Skip to content

 The reason for its extinction is believed to be habitat loss, which means that the places where the bird lived were destroyed or changed in a way that made it difficult for the bird to survive.

 The lesser ʻakialoa is part of the subfamily Carduelinae within the family Fringillidae.
 These are scientific terms used to classify different types of birds.
-The Carduelinae subfamily includes birds that are known for their ability to feed on seeds.
+The Carduelinae subfamily includes birds known for their ability to feed on seeds.

 This makes it unique and special to that particular island.
 Unfortunately, despite its uniqueness, the bird could not avoid extinction.
 The paragraph mentions that the lesser.